GoogleCloudPlatform/generative-ai/gen-app-builder/search-web-app/README.md

      - `https://console.cloud.google.com/gen-app-builder/engines/contracts-personalize_1687884886933/data/records`
      - Engine ID is `contracts-personalize_1687884886933`

+4. Configure Image Search

+   - Follow the instructions in the documentation to [enable image search](https://cloud.google.com/generative-ai-app-builder/docs/image-search#enable-advanced) for a search engine.
+   - This feature is in early access and requires separate allowlisting from the rest of Enterprise Search in order to use.
+   - Add the datastore id for your search engine to `IMAGE_SEARCH_DATASTORE_IDs` in `consts.py`.

-4. Deploy the Cloud Run app in your project.
+5. Deploy the Cloud Run app in your project.

    - `gcloud run deploy genappbuilder-demo --source .`

-5. Visit the deployed web page
+6. Visit the deployed web page
    - Example: [`https://genappbuilder-demo-lnppzg3rxa-uc.a.run.app`](https://genappbuilder-demo-lnppzg3rxa-uc.a.run.app)

 ---